fxlin/p3-tee/README.md

 ## Overview

-This las has three phases:

 * [Quickstart](quickstart.md): set up the OPTEE development environment.
 You should follow the instructions.
 * [App examples](helloworld.md): demo two simple OPTEE apps which show basic app structures.
 You should reproduce the demo and tinker with the apps
 * Porting libs to OPTEE:
   * [Guidelines](porting.md)
   * [Case study: the SOD lib](sod.md)
-* [Experiment](exp.md): an assignment in which you will build a machine learning service inside TrustZone.
+* [Assignment](secure-vision.md): an assignment in which you will build a machine learning service inside TrustZone. *(cs6456 students: refer to Teams for assignment)*